mdcao/npAnalysis/README.rst

      | bwa mem -t 8 -k11 -W20 -r10 -A1 -B1 -O1 -E1 -L0 -a -Y MLST/Klebsiella_pneumoniae/bwaIndex/genes.fasta - \
      | jsa.np.rtMLST -bam - -mlst MLST/Klebsiella_pneumoniae/ -read 1000 -time 600  --out KpMLST.dat &

-Again, you set up MLST for E. coli and/or S. aureus as well.
+Again, you can set up MLST for E. coli and/or S. aureus as well.
 However, due to high error rate of the current Oxford Nanopore sequencing, this analysis may require a large amount of data.
 The presence/absence analysis above is recommended.

 For resistance gene identification::